Meteor Garden (2001 TV series): In the Philippines

-The Filipino dubbing of the series aired on ABS-CBN from May 5 to July 25, 2003, replacing E.T.C. and was replaced by Meteor Rain.
+The Filipino dubbing of the series aired on ABS-CBN from 5 May to 25 July 2003, replacing E.T.C. and was replaced by Meteor Rain.
 It became one of the highest-rated programs on local television and created a massive cult in the country called "the Meteor Garden fever" in Philippine media.
 Its popularity spawned numerous local parodies of F4 music videos and notable scenes from the series, and prompted television networks to re-air the series in its entirety at least eight times.
 However, a group of Filipino parents and teachers criticized Meteor Garden for exposing high school students to explicit romantic scenes.

 In September 2003, Barbie Hsu, Ken Chu and Vaness Wu visited Manila for a concert at the ULTRA indoor arena (now known as the PhilSports Arena).
 To prevent the cast from being mobbed by fans, the management of ABS-CBN and the airport security staff used decoy actors wearing wigs escorted by a security detail to "meet" the estimated 700 fans, while the real actors went through the routine immigration and customs inspections with other regular passengers.
-Two months later, on November 6, Ninoy Aquino International Airport (NAIA) was placed on high alert in anticipation of Jerry Yan's first visit to Manila.
+Two months later, on 6 November, Ninoy Aquino International Airport (NAIA) was placed on high alert in anticipation of Jerry Yan's first visit to Manila.
 Yan paid a courtesy call to then-president Gloria Macapagal Arroyo at the Malacañang Palace where, according to reports, both the president and Yan had to be temporarily removed from the premises for a few minutes when fans became unruly during a scheduled photo session.

-Later, the drama also aired on GMA Network from July 9 to October 5, 2007, replacing GTO Live and was replaced by Meteor Rain.
+Later, the drama also aired on GMA Network from 9 July to 5 October 2007, replacing GTO Live and was replaced by Meteor Rain.

 For more than two decades, Meteor Garden was credited for boosting the popularity of Asian dramas and films in the Philippines, with the Taiwanese, Chinese, Korean and Thai dramas and movies completely occupying all regular time slots on Philippine television networks from early mornings to late nights.
-The series and its sequel was rebroadcast on ABS-CBN and Jeepney TV from March 31 to May 9, 2014, replacing Kapamilya Blockbusters on ABS-CBN and Rubi on Jeepney TV and was replaced by Meteor Garden II.
-After the death of Barbie Hsu, the series and its sequel was rebroadcast again on Kapamilya Channel and A2Z, with streaming on iWantTFC from March 10 to May 9, 2025, replacing the rerun of Kapamilya, Deal or No Deal and was replaced by Meteor Garden II.
+The series and its sequel was rebroadcast on ABS-CBN and Jeepney TV from 31 March to 9 May 2014, replacing Kapamilya Blockbusters on ABS-CBN and Rubi on Jeepney TV and was replaced by Meteor Garden II.
+After the death of Barbie Hsu, the series and its sequel was rebroadcast again on Kapamilya Channel and A2Z, with streaming on iWantTFC from 10 March to 9 May 2025, replacing the rerun of Kapamilya, Deal or No Deal and was replaced by Meteor Garden II.

 In China

-Starting on October 14, 2008, Meteor Garden was rebroadcast on Xing Kong.
+Starting on 14 October 2008, Meteor Garden was rebroadcast on Xing Kong.
 Xing Kong later re-aired the drama, along with Hana Yori Dango (Japan) and Boys Over Flowers (South Korea).
-Meteor Garden II also aired on the channel, starting on November 4, 2009.
+Meteor Garden II also aired on the channel, starting on 4 November 2009.